snowbite/SEBC/installation/1_preinstall.md

-6. Show forward and reverse host lookups using getent and nslookup
+f.
+Show forward and reverse host lookups using getent and nslookup

 ```
 $ sudo yum install bind-utils